ccao-data/ptaxsim/README.md

 <img src="man/figures/README-mutli_year_4-1.png" width="100%" />

-For more advanced usage, such as large area or counterfactual analysis, see the [vignettes page](https://ccao-data-science---modeling.gitlab.io/packages/ptaxsim/articles/index.html).
+For more advanced usage, such as counterfactual analysis, see the [vignettes page](https://ccao-data-science---modeling.gitlab.io/packages/ptaxsim/articles/index.html).

 # Data